neuroverse-fm/neuropilot/README.md

 ### General

 If a permission level is set to Copilot, commands associated with that permission level first send a request to VS Code, which you can review, then allow/deny, using the NeuroPilot icon in the bottom bar.
-The icon will have a yellow background if a request is pending.
+The icon will be highlighted if a request is pending.
+If an action requires multiple permissions, the minimum permission level is used (Autopilot > Copilot > Off).

 #### `cancel_request`